kotivo/job-exam/README.md

 ### Command line tool
 * language: C or C++
 * can be compiled with gcc/g++
-  * write compile howto at top of the program source (if your program is simple enough, this will do: gcc -o put put.c)
+  * write compile howto at top of the program source (if your program is simple enough, this will do: *gcc -o put put.c*)
-* you can use external libraries like libcurl, but you must document everything at top of the program source ** in Windows 10 easiest way is by using linux bash shell:
+  * in Windows 10 easiest way is by using linux bash shell:
-*** Settings -> Update & Security -> For Developers -> activate "Developer Mode"
+    * Settings -> Update & Security -> For Developers -> activate "Developer Mode"
-*** Control Panel -> Programs -> Turn Windows Features On or Off (under Programs and Features), enable “Windows Subsystem for Linux (Beta)”
+    * Control Panel -> Programs -> Turn Windows Features On or Off (under Programs and Features), enable “Windows Subsystem for Linux (Beta)”
+* you can use external libraries like libcurl, but you must document requirements at top of the program source